 Joseph Ebuya crosses the finish line to complete Kenya's sweep of all titles in Bydgoszcz 2010 (Getty Images) © Copyright

 Ebuya, 23, brought the individual men’s (long course) title back to his country for the first time since Paul Tergat’s success in Belfast 1999.
-The Nyahururu-native star has been a regular performer in the Spanish Cross Country season over the last years; back in 2007 he grabbed three solid wins in Llodio, Soria and Alcobendas in a gap of 14 days but he should be eager to avenge his loss to Spain’s Sergio Sánchez at his last appearance on Spanish soil last 20 December in Venta de Baños.
+The Nyahururu-native star has been a regular performer in the Spanish cross-country season over the past few years; back in 2007 he grabbed three solid wins in Llodio, Soria and Alcobendas in a gap of 14 days but he should be eager to avenge his loss to Spain’s Sergio Sanchez at his last appearance on Spanish soil last 20 December in Venta de Banos.

 As for Medhin, the 21-year-old Eritrean similarly made a major breakthrough last March at the IAAF World Cross Country Championships by landing the silver medal six seconds adrift of Ebuya.
-Working under the guidance of Jerónimo Bravo in Madrid, Medhin is a training mate of his fellow Eritrean Zersenay Tadese while his progression seems unstoppable since he placed 23th in Edinburgh’08 and 9th in Amman’09.
+Working under the guidance of Jeronimo Bravo in Madrid, Medhin is a training mate of his fellow Eritrean Zersenay Tadese while his progression seems unstoppable since he placed 23th in Edinburgh 2008 and ninth in Amman in 2009.

 Powerful Spanish armada in attendance

-The 7275m women’s contest should witness a fabulous clash between Kenya’s reigning World champion Emily Chebet and Ethiopia’s World Junior Cross Country and 5000m gold medallist Genzebe Dibaba.
+The 7275m women’s contest should witness a fabulous clash between Kenya’s world cross-country champion Emily Chebet and Ethiopia’s world junior cross-country and 5000m gold medallist Genzebe Dibaba.

-The 24-year-old Chebet startled the world when she surprisingly became gold medallist in Bydgoszcz ahead of the likes of her fellow Kenyan Linet Masai and Ethiopia’s Tirunes Dibaba among others.
-Chebet’s previous background only included an unnoticed ninth place at the Osaka worlds in the 10,000m but the Kericho-born talent stamped her authority on a thrilling sprint to lead the Kenyan squad to the team gold.
+The 24-year-old Chebet startled the world when she surprisingly became gold medallist in Bydgoszcz ahead of the likes of her fellow Kenyan Linet Masai and Ethiopia’s Tirunesh Dibaba among others.
+Chebet’s previous background only included an unnoticed ninth place at the Osaka World Championships in the 10,000m but the Kericho-born talent stamped her authority on a thrilling sprint to lead the Kenyan squad to the team gold.

-Sunday’s will be Chebet’s first outing in Spain since 2005 and her first Cross Country appearance on Spanish soil.
-To maintain her status as world number one she should beat the youngest of the Dibaba sisters, Genzebe, a two-time World junior Cross Country champion.
+Sunday’s will be Chebet’s first outing in Spain since 2005 and her first cross-country appearance on Spanish soil.
+To maintain her status as world number one, she will have to beat the youngest of the Dibaba sisters, Genzebe, a two-time world junior cross-country champion.
 The 19-year-old is the defending champion in Atapuerca and her face-to-face with Chebet promises to be loud.

-The fight for the remaining place on the podium should also be fierce as several top Europeans are in the entry list in the guise of Portugal’s newly-minted European 5000m bronze medallist Sara Moreira, reigning European XC bronze medallist Adriënne Herzog of The Netherlands, and Ireland’s current European indoor 3000m bronze medallist Mary Cullen.
+The fight for the remaining place on the podium should also be fierce as several top Europeans are in the entry list in the guise of Portugal’s newly-minted European 5000m bronze medallist Sara Moreira, reigning European cross-country bronze medallist Adrienne Herzog of the Netherlands, and Ireland’s European indoor 3000m bronze medallist Mary Cullen.

-The local athletes should also be a factor on Sunday thanks to the presence of reigning European 1500m champion Nuria Fernández and current European cross country silver medallist Rosa Morató while world 3000m Steeplechase champion Marta Domínguez announced yesterday that she is pregnant and will miss the entire 2011 season.
-She plans to resume training next summer in her build-up for the London 2012 Olympics.
+The local athletes should also be a factor on Sunday thanks to the presence of European 1500m champion Nuria Fernandez and European cross-country silver medallist Rosa Morato while world 3000m steeplechase champion Marta Dominguez announced yesterday that she is pregnant and will miss the entire 2011 season.
+She plans to resume training next summer in her build up for the London 2012 Olympics.

-South Africa’s Dinahrose Lebogang Phalula (15th in Bydgoszcz), Australia’s former World Cross Country champion Benita Willis and Btissam Lakhouad, who ran a 3:59.35 for a Moroccan 1500m record last summer, will try to complete a quality top-ten.
+South Africa’s Dinahrose Lebogang Phalula (15th in Bydgoszcz), Australia’s former world cross-country champion Benita Willis and Btissam Lakhouad, who ran 3:59.35 for a Moroccan 1500m record last summer, will try to complete a quality top-ten.